 The funding of non-financial investments along with the proposed capital programme and capital ambition projects will significantly increase the council's capital funding requirement (its indebtedness or underlying need to borrow).
-If projects and programmes proceed to plan, then the capital financing requirement will increase by £129m from 2018/19 to 2022/23, a 49% increase.
-The indebtedness compared to the value of the council's assets (gearing ratio) increases from 2% in 2018/19 to 11% in 2022/23.
+If projects and programmes proceed to plan, then the capital financing requirement will increase by £133m from 2018/19 to 2022/23, a 47% increase.
+The total indebtedness compared to the value of the council's assets (gearing ratio) increases from 27% in 2018/19 to 36% in 2022/23.

-The council currently has £50.199m of cash & short term investment holdings and will therefore need to borrow externally at some point to fund the capital financing requirement.
-The strategy for switching from internal to external borrowing is set out in the Capital Strategy approved by Council in February 2019.
+The council currently has £72m of cash holdings and will therefore need to borrow externally at some point to fund the capital financing requirement.
+The strategy for switching from internal to external borrowing is set out in in the Capital Strategy approved by Council in February 2020.